mjfrigaard/katacoda-scenarios/format-shape-data/step1.md

 *Operators* are symbols (or collections of symbols) for performing arithmetic (`+`, `-`, `*`, `/`), Boolean (logical) operations (`TRUE` or `FALSE`), comparisons (`<`, `>`, `=<`, `=>`), and assignment (`<-` and `=`).

-### R packages
+#### R packages

 R `packages` are collections of commands for a particular purpose or task.
 R comes 'out of the box' with a handful of useful commands.

 For this scenario, we'll be using the `tidyr` and `dplyr` packages for data manipulation.
 Both packages are part of the `tidyverse,` which is a suite of tools pioneered by RStudio's Chief Scientist [Hadley Wickham](http://hadley.nz/).
 All packages in the `tidyverse` work well together because they center around a common thread of [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf).

-### Data in R
+#### Data in R

 When we load data into R, these data get stored in a data object.
 To do things to any data object (manipulate, analyze, visualize, model, etc.), we'll need to use functions.
 We can write custom functions, or we can use one of the over 10,000 user-written packages available on [CRAN](https://cran.r-project.org/).

-### Using R in the Terminal
+#### R in the Katacoda Terminal

+Manipulating data in R requires sending commands to the Terminal.
+Sometimes these are commands we type ourselves, other times we will copy + paste code we can adapt from another source (like [Stack Overflow](https://stackoverflow.com/)). **THIS IS A NORMAL PART OF CODING.** Feel free to adapt and experiment with code you find (provided it's not someone else's private work).

 Install the `tidyverse` package by clicking on the 'copy' icon below and pasting the code into the Terminal window, then hitting <kbd>enter</kbd> or <kbd>return</kbd>.

 <kbd>Ctrl</kbd>+<kbd>V</kbd>